onilabs/conductance/examples/chat/src/chat.api.md

 For persistence, we'll just store the list of recent messages in a server-side variable.
-Since a module will be re-used if it's imported again, this creates a persistent list of messages for as long as the server process runs.
+Since a module will be re-used if it's imported again, this creates a persistent list of messages for as long as the server process is running.

     var messages = [
       { user: 'tim',